+Standard issued in May 2017

+Description

-Standard Applicable period / Impact Description IFRS 17 - Insurance Contracts, New comprehensive standard for insurance It was included in the issued in May 2017 contracts covering measurement, recognition, Colombian accounting presentation, and disclosure. framework through Decree 1271 of October 15, 2024, IFRS 17 replaced IFRS 4 and applies to all types which will be effective as of of insurance contracts, regardless of the type of January 1, 2027.
-The entities issuing them, as well as certain Company is evaluating the guarantees and financial instruments with impacts of the application of discretionary participation features. this IFRS.
+IFRS 17 - Insurance Contracts, New comprehensive standard for insurance contracts covering measurement, recognition, presentation, and disclosure.

+IFRS 17 replaced IFRS 4 and applies to all types of insurance contracts, regardless of the type of entities issuing them, as well as certain guarantees and financial instruments with discretionary participation features.

 The overall objective of the standard is to provide an accounting model for insurance contracts that is more useful and consistent for insurers.
 Unlike the requirements of IFRS 4, which primarily aimed to preserve previous local accounting policies, IFRS 17 offers a comprehensive model for these contracts, covering all relevant aspects.

 The essence of this standard is a general model supplemented by a specific adaptation for contracts with direct participation features (the variable fee approach) and a simplified approach (the premium allocation approach), mainly for short-duration contracts.

-Amendment to IAS 12: The amendments to IAS 12 have been International Tax Reform introduced in response to the OECD's Pillar Two Pillar Two Model Rules. rules on preventing base erosion and profit shifting and include: A mandatory temporary exception to the recognition and disclosure of deferred taxes arising from jurisdictional implementation of the second pillar model rules; and
+Amendment to IAS 12: International Tax Reform -Pillar Two Model Rules.

+The amendments to IAS 12 have been introduced in response to the OECD's Pillar Two rules on preventing base erosion and profit shifting and include:

+A mandatory temporary exception to the recognition and disclosure of deferred taxes arising from jurisdictional implementation of the second pillar model rules; and

+Applicable period / Impact

+It was included in the Colombian accounting framework through Decree 1271 of October 15, 2024. which will be effective as of January 1, 2027.
+The Company is evaluating the impacts of the application of this IFRS.